Theaflavin

 - ^ a b Mikutis G, et al. Phenolic promiscuity in the cell nucleus - epigallocatechingallate (EGCG) and theaflavin-3,3'-digallate from green and black tea bind to model cell nuclear structures including histone proteins, double stranded DNA and telomeric quadruplex DNA.
 Food Funct.
 (2013)

 - ^ Pasquale EB.
-Eph-ephrin bidirectional signaling in physiology and disease.
+Eph-ephrin bidirectional signaling in physiology and condition.
 Cell.
 (2008)

 - ^ Eph receptors and ephrins in cancer: bidirectional signalling and beyond.